-Develop and manage the transportation system as efficiently as possible while exploring innovative opportunities and technologies.
+Develop and manage the transportation system to function as efficiently as possible while exploring innovative opportunities and technologies.

-- Develop Access Management Strategies for arterials - Place signals at consistent spacing and time traffic control to ensure coordinated, smooth, and safe movement of all roadway users - Implement Intelligent Transportation System (ITS) improvements as identified by the Spokane Regional Transportation Management Center (SRTMC)

-Work with WSDOT to implement TDM, ITS, and transportation system management strategies developed through the Corridor Sketch Initiative (CSI)
+- a.
+Develop Access Management Strategies for arterials. - b.
+Ensure coordinated, efficient and safe movement of all roadway users through proper signal spacing traffic control timing, and other intersection controls such as roundabouts and new traffic control coordinating technology where appropriate. - c.
+Implement Intelligent Transportation System (ITS) improvements as identified by the Spokane Regional Transportation Management Center (SRTMC). - d.
+Work with WSDOT to implement TDM, ITS, and transportation system management strategies developed through the Corridor Sketch Initiative (CSI).